b0sc/logicSim/README.md

 Contributions are welcome.
 Please create an issue or pull request.
 View the [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.

+# Code of Conduct

+This project and everyone participating in it is governed by the [Code of Conduct](./CODE_OF_CONDUCT.md).

 # License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.